Prickly acacia

 • Prickly acacia is attacked by native insects associated with Australian native acacias and other native plants.
 Native insects can weaken prickly acacia and can contribute to the death of plants when other stresses are involved.

-• Generally, leaf-feeding, sap-sucking, root-, pod- and seed-feeding insects attack actively growing prickly acacia.
+• Generally, leaf-feeding, sap-sucking, root-feeding, pod-feeding and seed-feeding insects attack actively growing prickly acacia.

-• Bark- and wood-feeding insects (including borers and twig-girdlers) prefer stressed and dying plants.
+• Bark-feeding and wood-feeding insects (including borers and twig-girdlers) prefer stressed and dying plants.

 Legal requirements

-• You must take all reasonable and practical measures to minimise the biosecurity risks associated with dealing with prickly acacia under your control.
-This is called a general biosecurity obligation (GBO).
+• You must take all reasonable and practical measures under your control to minimise the biosecurity risks associated with dealing with prickly acacia.
+This is part of your general biosecurity obligation.

-• At a local level, each local government agency must have a biosecurity plan that covers invasive plants in its area.
+• Each local government agency must have a biosecurity plan that covers invasive plants in its area.
 This plan may include actions to be taken on prickly acacia.
 Some of these actions may be required under local laws.
-Contact your local council for more information.
+Contact your local government for more information.

 Further information